nullpainter/inferno/README.md

 ### LED pins

 LED pin assignment is defined in `Inferno.h`.
 Pin to GPIO mappings can be found [here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/).

-The ESP8266 should be configured to run at 160 Mhz as per BearSSL's instructions.
-This is due to the time taken to process SSL queries.
+Inferno relies on PWM for the flame effect, so the LEDs need to be connected to GPIO pins which can provide PWM.

 ### Libraries